The Story of the Sunshine Terrace Foundation

 In 1997 the Adult Day program got a building of its own — the Kathryn Caine Wanlass Adult Day Center — across the street north of the Sunshine Terrace.
 While the day care program closed in 2008, the Wanlass center is now home to AquaWorx Physical Therapy & Fitness and Sunshine Home Health & Hospice.

 AquaWorx Physical Therapy & Fitness is an Outpatient clinic offering physical, occupational, and aqua therapy.
 AquaWorx also offers a fitness center for adults 40 and better with an exercise specialist on site and available to provide assistance at all times.
 AquaWorx focuses on physical exercise and offers equipment designed to protect the bodies of seniors.
 Our home health business began in 2010, offering nursing, therapy and aide services to patients in their home environment.
 Hospice followed in 2012, providing comfort care and symptom management for patients at the end of life.

 The Sunshine Terrace also opened the MaRee Clawson and Vernon Maughan Buehler Assisted Living Center.
 Residents who could no longer live at home alone, but were still well enough to handle many of life’s challenges, could move into this apartment-like environment where they had most of the freedoms of living at home, but where a team could provide meals, laundry service, recreation opportunities, room cleaning and help with other chores.

-From board members, through administrators, nurses, CNAs, cooks, maintenance personnel, and others, the Sunshine Group has been blessed with bright, caring, capable people who have made the organization the success it is today.
+From board members, through administrators, nurses, CNAs, cooks, maintenance personnel, and others, the Sunshine Terrace Foundation has been blessed with bright, caring, capable people who have made the organization the success it is today.